FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 <!--more-->

-If you're new to Dashboard 2.0, I recommend starting with the [Getting Started with Dashboard 2.0](/blog/2024/03/dashboard-getting-started/) guide and installing it.
+If you're new to Dashboard 2.0, we recommend starting with the [Getting Started with Dashboard 2.0](/blog/2024/03/dashboard-getting-started/) guide and make sure to install it.

 ## What Are Widgets?